matt793/OCR/README.md

    - Or press Ctrl+Shift+B

 6. Run the application:
-   - Press F5 to start debugging
+   - Press F5 to start debugging.
-   - Or Ctrl+F5 to start without debugging
+   - Or Ctrl+F5 to start without debugging.
+   - The executable will be located in the build output directory, typically `bin\Debug\net9.0-windows\` or `bin\Release\net9.0-windows\`.

 ## ❓ Troubleshooting